If you would like to have access to your child's Online Activity Log, please make a request by contacting us at firstname.lastname@example.org.

 Welcome to the Minnesota Service Cooperatives (MSC) Online Learning Community!

-Students may only drop a course during the initial ten (10) calendar day period calculated from the date of the enrollment notification email.
+Students may only drop a course during the initial ten (10) calendar day period calculated from the date listed on the enrollment notification email.

 Expanding quality online educational opportunities